Get Bricks

 An excellent addition introduced in Bricks 1.9.
 These two new triggers are for advanced users to build their own AJAX loader if the native AJAX loader inside the Query loop setting is unable to meet their design needs.
 This helps to execute actions when Bricks AJAX initiates or concludes.

-Bricks AJAX = Infinite Scroll, Load More, or AJAX pagination
+Bricks AJAX = Infinite Scroll, Load More, AJAX pagination, or Query Filter

 Example: Apply opacity 0.5 to a query div when AJAX starts and revert when AJAX ends